Jun-Kissa in Osaka:

 Typically founded back in the Showa period (1926-1989), today’s kissaten in Japan are small coffee houses with a distinct Showa feel, each with a peculiar décor typically handpicked by the “master” who runs the place.
 Jun-kissa are those kissaten that do not serve alcoholic beverages.
 While Western style cafés and coffee shops dominate much of Japan today, jun-kissa has maintained its original style and offers a distinctive experience to its customers.

-Hiraoka Coffee opened almost 100 years ago, in 1921.
+Hiraoka Coffee opened over 100 years ago, in 1921.

 Their menu is intentionally kept simple, with just coffee and doughnuts.
 The recipe for the doughnuts is unchanged since the shop was founded and some fans come to the café only for the doughnuts.